stuart-rickard/alarm-thor-xp/README.md

 ## Usage

 IMPORTANT: It is necessary to interact with the page so that it can make sounds.
 Chrome and other browsers prevent webpages from making sounds unless the user has interacted with the webpage.
-This is the reason for the "ACTIVATE ALARMS" button.
+This is the reason for the "CHECK SPEAKERS" button.

 When the browser opens the HTML file the first time, there are no alarms set.